Top 9 Venture Capital Firms for Clean Energy Startups

 6. VilCap Investments

-Industries of focus: Agriculture, Clean Energy, Education, Finance, Health Care
+Industries of Focus: Agriculture, Clean Energy, Education, Finance, Health Care

-Geographical presence: Based in San Francisco, CA
+Geographical Presence: San Francisco, California

 Founded: 2014

-Notable portfolio companies: Vault, Upsie Technology, Billpocket, Kuli Kuli, Vartega
+Notable Portfolio Companies: Vault, Upsie Technology, Billpocket, Kuli Kuli, Vartega

 You can refer to their website here.